How Depression Leads to Insomnia

 What Is the Link Between Depression and Insomnia?

-• Neurotransmitter imbalance – Depression is linked to imbalances in neurotransmitters that also play crucial roles in sleep regulation, such as serotonin and dopamine.
+• Neurotransmitter dysfunction: Depression is linked to neurotransmitter dysfunction.
+These important brain chemicals, including serotonin and dopamine, also play crucial roles in sleep regulation.

-• Psychotherapy – Techniques like cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are effective for addressing the thoughts and behaviors contributing to depression and insomnia.
-However, other approaches are offered based on the preferences and needs of each client.
+• Therapy: Techniques like cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) are effective for addressing the thoughts and behaviors contributing to depression and insomnia.
+Other approaches may be integrated into a therapy plan based on the preferences and needs of each client.

-• Medication management – Antidepressants or other medications may be prescribed to help regulate mood and improve sleep patterns.
+• Medication: Antidepressants or other medications may be prescribed to help regulate mood and improve sleep patterns.

-Connect with Northeast Health Services and Get Started on Depression Treatment in New England
+Connect with Northeast Health Services & Start Your Depression Treatment